Best hydration packs 2023 – comfortable ways to carry water on your bike

 Waist strap could be more substantial

-The rear of the bag employs what Camelbak calls the Air Director back panel which uses foam and mesh to ensure your jersey stays dry and sweat-free.
+The rear of the bag employs what Camelbak calls the Air Support back panel which uses foam and mesh to ensure your jersey stays dry and sweat-free.

-On the outside, there are nifty helmet carry clips, and the front flap is big enough to hold a rain jacket or extra layer.
+On the outside, there are nifty helmet carry clips, and the front flap is big enough to hold the best bikepacking or gravel jacket.
+The whole thing is so cleverly designed, that we wouldn't be surprised if the MULE is still around in another 30 years.

 Thule Vital 8L hydration pack